MBA vs MS in Engineering Management: What’s the Difference?

 Engineering professionals who wish to bolster their expertise with an advanced degree can learn to skillfully lead engineering teams in technology companies, scientific institutions, manufacturing concerns, and other leading-edge technical environments.

-There are limited options for earning an engineering management MBA, specifically.
-Most professionals considering their degree options are deciding between an advanced engineering degree vs a business degree in general.
+If you are interested in earning an engineering management MBA, you have a few options.
+Most professionals must decide between an advanced engineering degree vs a business degree.

-When mapping out a higher education plan to improve professional growth opportunities, consider your overarching engineering career goals and how they might be attained with the successful completion of an MBA versus an M.S. in engineering management.
+When mapping out a higher education plan to improve your professional growth opportunities, consider how you might attain your overarching engineering career goals with an MBA versus an M.S. in engineering management.

 Key Differences: MBA vs M.S. in Engineering Management

 MBA for Engineering Management: